SkaPhilipp/Crypto_Analytics/README.md

 ## Methodology:

-Currencies stored as nodes with information on trading pairs stored as relationships with respective properties:
+Currencies are stored as nodes in the graph database with information on trading pairs stored as relationships with respective properties:

 ![Alt text](./images/graph.JPG)

 ![Alt text](./images/close_up.JPG)

 Using Neo4j and its Python Driver the Python script runs the in Neo4j implemented PageRank Algorithm to give cryptocurrencies respective scores.
+These reflect the popularity of certain currencies with repect to data on trades between the given currencty and others.

 ![Alt text](./images/page_rank_scores.JPG)